Simplifying the Export Market Development Grant (EMDG) scheme

 Assistance for industry bodies and alliances

-What is the status of the EMDG scheme for financial year 2020-21?
+What is the status of EMDG for the 2020-21 financial year?

-Current EMDG arrangements remain in place this financial year.
+The current EMDG scheme will remain in place for the current 2020-21 financial year.

 The Export Market Development Grants Act 1997 will be amended to give effect to these changes.
-Key principles will be retained in the legislation, while the rules and administration of the program will be moved into subordinate legislation and guidelines, simplifying scheme administration.
+Key principles will be retained in the legislation, while the rules and administration will be moved into subordinate legislation and guidelines, simplifying the administration of the EMDG program.